SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-16-monogame-goes-portable.markdown

 # Breaking the mold

-Right, I am taking a little break from MonoGame for a little while now and returning to SunBurn.&nbsp; Why you may ask, to which the obvious answer should be:
+Right, I am taking a little break from MonoGame for a little while now and returning to SunBurn.
+Why you may ask, to which the obvious answer should be:

 ### “There is something VERY interesting to see over there”